 What to Do After You’ve Been Injured in a Pedestrian Accident

 - Always get a police report

 - Take down the contact information of any witnesses

 After you get home, you’ll need to take some more steps to protect yourself:

-1. See the DoctorBeing struck by a vehicle while walking can cause serious injuries like spinal damage, traumatic brain injury, and broken bones.
+1. See the DoctorBeing struck by a vehicle while walking can cause serious medical problems like spinal cord injuries, traumatic brain injuries, and broken bones.
 Even if you don’t have obvious symptoms, you need to go to the hospital as soon as possible.
 Seeing the doctor will keep you alive and help strengthen your claim.

-2. Document the DamageTake detailed notes about your experience, your injuries, and your medical care.
+2. Document the DamageTake detailed notes about your experience, your injuries, and your medical expenses and care.
 Keep all the receipts and correspondence from your interactions with doctors, insurance companies, and others.
 Take many photographs of your injuries.
 This information will be critical for your pedestrian injury attorney and your overall case.

 3. Stay QuietAn adjuster from the other driver's insurance company will probably call you and ask for a statement.
 Get their name and phone number but do not speak about the accident or agree to sign any documents.
 These people are not your friend — they are searching for any way to reduce the compensation they’ll have to pay you.

-4. Call a LawyerTo insurance companies, unrepresented victims are easy targets.
+4. CALL A CALIFORNIA PEDESTRIAN ACCIDENT LAWYERTo insurance companies, unrepresented victims are easy targets in accident cases.
 They’ll do anything they can to undercompensate you for your injuries.
 The pedestrian accident attorneys at The Law Offices of Daniel Kim are specifically trained to deal with insurance companies and ensure you get as much compensation as possible for the suffering you’ve been through.